Skip to main content

 Showing posts from April, 2022

-Despite the uncertainty and new demands that two-plus years of the pandemic have created, now is the time for hospitals to create a purposeful strategy to address social determinants of health.
+Despite the uncertainty and new demands that two-plus years of the pandemic have created, now is the time for hospitals to create a purposeful strategy to address social determinants of health (SDOH).
 COVID-19 repositioned the importance of telehealth and outcome disparities.
 At their intersection is “digital,” the competency that determines whether people can actually use the tech tools that healthcare stakeholders have built for them.
 While digital needs are secondary to having somewhere to live and enough to eat, digital tools are how people often access needed resources and are a primary point of intersection between providers and the populations they serve — patients and the broader community.
 This blog details why digital competency is a distinct and important metric that can help hospitals calculate social risk to make better business decisions and create better outcomes.
-Digital competency: Definition, dimensions and risk As highlighted in a prior blog , digital is one of six social ...
+Digital competency: Definition, dimensions and risk Digital competency is one of six social determinants of...

 Innovation that benefits only the privileged is not progress.
 While accountable care organizations helped show that a focus on value was missing from healthcare, new ACO priorities reflect that equity has been missing, too — for providers as well as patients.
 In its recent Strategy Refresh , the Center for Medicare and Medicaid Innovation noted that its “Medicare-focused models have limited reach to Medicaid beneficiaries and safety net providers.”
 CMMI’s new ACO model and planned improvements to existing ones are designed to help more providers reap the benefits of value-based care.
 If it’s broke, fix it The objectives of accountable care are clear: higher quality at lower costs, involving less waste and a better experience for all.
 Those outcomes have not fully arrived.
 CMMI reports that “only six out of more than 50 models launched have generated statistically significant savings to Medicare and to taxpayers” since 2011.
 The reasons are many but include the need for a new standa...